 Half a mile of the best preserved ruts on the whole of the Oregon Trail.

-At this point, the pioneers heading west were forced away from the river, what with the terrain of back in the day.
-Such was the narrow corridor to pass through over this ridge it meant that virtually every single wagon that went on the trail in the mid 1800s had to cross over this area of soft sandstone at the exact same point.
-All those wagons, people and animals meant that not only were the tracks left as an impression in the ground, but the ground sank were the wagons went, by two to six feet!
+At this point, the pioneers heading west were forced away from the North Platte River, which was way to marshy to carry the wagons and horses etc. Such was the narrow corridor to pass through over this sandstone ridge it meant that virtually every single wagon that went on the trail up to the mid 1800s had to cross over this area of soft sandstone at the exact same point.
+All those wagons, people and animals meant that not only were the tracks left as an impression in the ground, but the ground sank were the wagons went.
+The ground sank in parts by two to six feet!

 Many undertook this mammoth journey even after hearing of the horror stories and with all the doubt of ever making it.
 Big river crossings, lack of food, disease, snakes, bears, loss of pulling animals, lack of water, the unthinkable crossing of the Rockies and the great plains.
 These are only a few of the dangers that lay before them, yet, thousands went ahead and the west was settled.

 This spot, the half mile or so of wagon ruts, are now a National Historic Landmark, a must see if taking on the trail and its history today.
 They are situated around half a mile south of the town of Guernsey, Wyoming.

 Another great memory made along this fantastic route across America.
 Interesting to see and learn about a unique spot on the huge continent.